 Yes, brain safety.
 It’s the missing link so glaringly obvious yet commonly overlooked.
 How well we think, learn and remember i.e. our cognition is something that matters, no matter our role.

-Cognitive health is about having a brain that is fit and healthy, and optimised to work at it’s best.
-When we feel safe, the brain is relaxed, we’re more open minded, more willing to innovate, to try out new ideas and contribute more.
+Cognitive health is about having a brain that is fit, healthy and optimised to work at it’s best.
+When we feel safe, the brain is relaxed, we’re more open-minded, more willing to innovate, to try out new ideas and contribute more.